TUMFTM/race-simulation/README.md

 The intended workflow is as follows:
 * `racesim_basic`: Use the simplified race simulation to determine the fastest basic race strategy.
 It can be used as a first guess for the race strategy in the race simulation.
 * `racesim`: Use the race simulation to simulate the race and to optimize the race strategy.
+The VSE can be used for other participants if you do not want to determine all strategies manually.

 # Running the basic race simulation
 If the requirements are installed on the system, follow these steps: